tuannvm/jira-a2a/docs/infogathering.md

 1. **Error Handling**
    - Implement robust error handling for LLM failures
-   - Always provide a fallback mechanism for when LLM is unavailable
    - Log detailed error information for debugging

 2. **Performance**